ecgroupca/ECGroup/purchase_deposit/readme/CONFIGURATION.rst

-After install this module, you need to select the product "Purchase Deposit" in configuration window to be used as default product when create deposit bill.
+After install this module, you need to select the product "Purchase Deposit" in configuration window to be used as default product when create deposit invoice.

 Go to Purchase > Configuration > Settings, then select product "Purchase Deposit"